Watch & interact with these 5 startups competing in tomorrow’s Pitchers & Pitches session – TechCrunch

 The invaluable critique, feedback and advice pitchers receive will help them take their elevator pitch to new heights — a great way to prepare for showcasing their tech at Disrupt 2020.
 Not pitching?
 No problem — you can apply what you learn to your own business and take your elevator pitch up a few more floors.

-Here are five more excellent reasons to tune in.
+Here are five more excellent reasons to tune in:

 - Check out the new virtual Disrupt platform before it goes live in September